Zengweihaooo/uob-ibm-ai-elderly/docs/documentation/README.md

-# 📄 Documentation
+# 💻 Development

-This directory contains core project documentation and overview files.
+This directory contains development guidelines and practices.

 ## Purpose

-Core documentation provides essential information about the project, its purpose, and how to get started.
+Development documentation provides guidelines for coding and development practices.

 ## Files

-This directory contains README files and other core documentation.
+This directory contains development guidelines and best practices.